luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 ### Features from text

-There are many tools to mine info out of text, most of them use regular expresion.
+There are many tools to mine info out of text, most of them use regular expression.
 We load the python package to handle regular expressions.

 {% highlight ruby %}